 For whatever, non-important, foodie crazed reason I was craving Deep Dish Pizza.
 I mean, how good does it look?
-Nom, nom.
 There seems to be this long standing battle between New York Pizza and Chicago Pizza.
-New York pizza is that massive slice of pizza, all floppy at one end, using a standard thickness base with homemade tomato sauce (no, not the type you put on your meat pie), pepperoni & cheese.
+New York pizza is that massive slice of pizza, all floppy at one end, using a standard thickness base with homemade Italian tomato sauce, pepperoni & cheese – what a classic.

 Chicagoans do things differently.
 Enter the deep dish pizza.
 This isn’t just the thick crust from Dominos.
 No, No. Chicago deep dish pizza is a laminated dough (I’ll explain this one soon) and it’s pressed into a pie dish with at least 2 inch high sides.
 There’s a thick layer of mozzarella, some pepperoni, sausage and capsicum (even some mushrooms if you like – I like 🙂 ).
 Then you top the whole lot off with a thick layer of homemade tomato sauce and a sprinkling of parmesan.